xamcost/xamcost.github.io/src/blog/ferris_sweep.md

 ## Why the Ferris Sweep Bling LP Won Me Over

-The [Ferris Sweep Bling LP](https://github.com/davidphilipbarr/Sweep), from David Barr based on the work from Pierre Chevalier, wasn’t just another keyboard—it was a deliberate answer to my ergonomic and practical needs.
+The [Ferris Sweep Bling LP](https://github.com/davidphilipbarr/Sweep), from David Barr based on the work from Pierre Chevalier, wasn’t just another keyboard, it was a deliberate answer to my ergonomic and practical needs.
 Here’s why it stood out:

 **1. Ergonomics, Optimized**
 The **split design** freed my hands to rest at a natural shoulder-width distance, eliminating the shoulder strain I’d endured with traditional keyboards.
 Paired with an **ortholinear, column-staggered layout**, it minimized finger stretching by aligning keys to my fingertips’ natural movement.